mesosphere/marathon/docs/docs/pods.md

 - If a pod belongs to a group that declares dependencies, these dependencies are implicit for the pod.

-- Pods are are members of Groups, but they cannot be modified by the `/v2/groups/` endpoint.
-At the `/v2/groups` endpoint, they are read-only.
+- Pods are a special kind of group, but they cannot be modified by the `/v2/groups/` endpoint.
+They are read-only at the `/v2/groups` endpoint.

 - Pods only support Mesos-based health checks.